 There are two types of swab:

-In the case of pregnant mares who have had difficult foalings requiring veterinary attention and antibiotic treatments, additional clitoral swabs should be taken after foaling and more than 7 days after antibiotic treatment has finished, in addition to routine endometrial swabs, in order to rule out acquired Pseudomonas aeruginosa and Klebsiella pneumoniae infections.
-Providing the pre-foaling clitoral swab was certified negative for Taylorella equigenitalis, the additional post-foaling clitoral swab may be tested by aerobic culture only, or by PCR.
+In the case of pregnant mares who have had difficult foalings requiring veterinary attention and antibiotic treatments, additional clitoral swabs should be taken after foaling and more than 7 days after antibiotic treatment has finished, in addition to routine endometrial swabs, in order to rule out acquired K. pneumoniae and P. aeruginosa infections.
+Providing the prefoaling clitoral swab was certified negative for T. equigenitalis, the additional post-foaling clitoral swab may be tested by aerobic culture only, or by PCR.

 Endometrial swab: taken during oestrus from the lining of the uterus via the open cervix to demonstrate whether the uterus is free from infection.

 Note: These are minimum recommendations.
-Mare owners should check whether the stallion stud, boarding stud or local breeders’ association (eg NSFA) has any additional requirements.
+Mare owners should check whether the stallion stud, boarding stud or local breeders’ association (e.g. NSFA) has any additional requirements.

 All swabs should be taken by a veterinary surgeon, who should:

-Submitting swabs to Registered Laboratories
+Submitting swabs to BEVA Registered Laboratories

 Experience suggests that swabs cultured aerobically for K. pneumoniae and P. aeruginosa are not so time sensitive and these organisms have a long life in bacteriological transport medium, as they do in the environment.

 Laboratory culture of swabs

-Other laboratory tests for CEMO
+Other laboratory tests

-Polymerase chain reaction (PCR) testing of swabs for the CEMO, Klebsiella pneumoniae and Pseudomonas aeruginosa is now validated for industry screening purposes.
+Polymerase chain reaction (PCR) testing of swabs for T. equigenitalis, K. pneumoniae and P. aeruginosa is validated for industry screening purposes.
 PCR testing is not recognised for import/export testing in the UK.
-Breeders and veterinary surgeons may find PCR test results helpful, as they may be available within 24 hours of arrival at a laboratory that is able to undertake PCR testing.
-Positive PCR results will need to be further investigated by conventional culture to help determine their significance and, in the case of Klebsiella pneumoniae, for capsule typing.
-Positive PCR results for CEMO must be reported to Defra.
-The immunofluorescence test (IFT) for CEMO, which is available only in France, is not acceptable on its own, although it may be used in addition to culture.
+Breeders and veterinary surgeons may find PCR test results helpful, as they may be available on the same day that a sample is received at a laboratory that is able to undertake PCR testing.
+Positive PCR test results will need to be further investigated by conventional culture to help determine their significance and, in the case of K. pneumoniae, for capsule typing, unless being tested, in the same laboratory, for capsule typing by PCR test.
+Positive PCR test results for T. equigenitalis must be reported to Defra/APHA (see Appendix 11).

 Note: The term 'at risk' relates to any horse which may have become infected as a result of direct or indirect transmission of the disease.